-Both visitor and conservation as key priorities and always has been.
+Visitors and Conservation are key priorities and always have been.
 Although that may sound a bit contradictory, the whole site is set out in such a way that it gives you, the visitor, maximum chance to see a whole host of different species of birds, whilst at the same time the volunteers are working hard to conserve the surrounding area.
 There is such an abundance of wildlife here, it's amazing!

 Sculthorpe Moor Community Nature Reserve opened in 2001 when the Hawk and Owl Trust leased the land from a local trust, primarily to protect the marsh harrier, but also to protect the surrounding fenland for the other species that inhabited the land.

 It’s such an easy site to wander around due to its size and the whole site is accessed via board walks which means it’s an excellent site for those with disabilities.
 The one exception to the board walks is the riverside path, which was closed when I visited due to nesting birds.
 This is just a peat path.

 The whole reserve is on a much smaller scale to some of the other popular nature reserve sites such as those on the North Norfolk coast - Titchwell RSPB site and the popular NWT Cley Marshes.
 This is a completely different nature reserve altogether.

 The woodland loop walk is just under a mile, and the walk to the river is also just under a mile, so it’s nothing too strenuous.
 There are also lots of benches along the way where you can sit and contemplate life, watch the skyline for some excitement or just pass the time of day catching site of the birds pecking away at the feeder.
 It's rather nice that all the benches have dedications on them to past nature lovers.